List of NBA career steals leaders

 A list of National Basketball Association players by total career regular season steals.
-(Note: The National Basketball Association did not record steal statistics until the 1973–74 season.)
+(Note: The National Basketball Association did not record steal statistics until the 1973–74 NBA season.)

 A progressive list of steals leaders showing how the record has increased through the years.

 Steals leaders

 This is a list of National Basketball Association players by total career regular season leaders in steals.